istio/istio.io/content/en/docs/concepts/security/index.md

 If any `AuthorizationPolicy` applies to a workload, access to that workload is denied by default, unless explicitly allowed by a rule declared in the policy.

-Currently `AuthorizationPolicy` only supports "ALLOW" action.
+Currently `AuthorizationPolicy` only supports `ALLOW` action.
 This means that if multiple authorization policies apply to the same workload, the effect is additive.

 ### Authorization policy